By David Tomas, on 16 December 2021

 Put individuals and interactions over processes and tools.
 There are many tools, like email marketing solutions and CRMs, that can help you automate day-to-day tasks and coordinate sales processes.
 The important thing is to focus on optimizing your workflows first and then choose the supporting tools accordingly.

-Working software over comprehensive documentation.
-This doesn't mean that you shouldn't create documentation.
-Rather, make sure that the documentation you create is of value and doesn't hinder your team's progress
+Software over comprehensive documentation.
+This doesn't mean that you shouldn't document things.
+Just make sure that the documentation you create is of value and doesn't hinder your team's progress

 Customer collaboration over contract negotiation.
 The key objective of your sales funnel should be to establish authentic relationships with your customers.
 Only then will you be able to identify and satisfy their needs.
 This will also create communication that is fluid and natural and save you from having to constantly review the terms of the contract.

 Responding to change over following a plan.
 The digital environment is constantly changing.
-For this reason, it is important to stay flexible, be able to improvise, and provide effective responses to any needs that arise.
+For this reason, it is important to stay flexible, improvise when needed, and provide effective responses to any issues that arise.
 This is the only way to properly serve your leads and turn them into loyal customers.